-At CSU's primary campus, comprehensive campus sustainability guides are readily available, encompassing resources such as the 'Zero Waste Event Guide' and the esteemed 'Platinum Guide.'
+Score explanation: At CSU's primary campus, comprehensive campus sustainability guides are readily available, encompassing resources such as the 'Zero Waste Event Guide' and the esteemed 'Platinum Guide.'
 These guides serve as invaluable references, offering essential sustainability directives for all planned events.
 Notably, the veterinary school also benefits from access to these guides, ensuring that sustainable practices are seamlessly integrated into their activities.
 The student chapter of the AVMA (SAVMA), which provides financial resources to clubs hosting events, encourages sustainable practices at all club events, however, it is up to the person planning the event to make such efforts.

-10. Does your veterinary school have programs and initiatives to assist with making lab spaces more environmentally sustainable?
-2 Yes, the veterinary school has programs and initiatives to assist with making lab spaces more environmentally sustainable.
-1 There are guidelines on how to make lab spaces more environmentally sustainable, but not programs or initiatives.
-0 There are no efforts at the veterinary school to make lab spaces more sustainable.
-Score explanation: 2 points.
-At CSU, our Green Labs program, led by a team of experts, supports sustainable laboratory practices through education, incentives for more sustainable procurement and support to navigate third party laboratory certification through My Green Lab .
+1 5.10.
+Does your institution have programs and initiatives to assist with making lab spaces more environmentally sustainable?
+Yes, the institution has programs and initiatives to assist with making lab spaces more environmentally sustainable.
+(2 points) There are guidelines on how to make lab spaces more environmentally sustainable, but not programs or initiatives.
+(1 point) There are no efforts at the institution to make lab spaces more sustainable.
+(0 points) Score Assigned:

+Score explanation: At CSU, our Green Labs program, led by a team of experts, supports sustainable laboratory practices through education, incentives for more sustainable procurement and support to navigate third party laboratory certification through My Green Lab.
 Specifically within the College of Veterinary Medicine and Biomedical Sciences, there have been efforts to promote sustainability laboratory practices by integrating educational offerings into established research programs and competitions.
 For example, the Veterinary Summer Scholars Program, where DVM students are supported to work on veterinary research projects, has mandated that all students become certified My Green Lab Ambassadors.
 The annual college research has introduced an interdepartmental competition; the 'Green Pipette Award' is given to the veterinary department that has the most My Green Lab certified ambassadors and physical spaces of those presenting at the annual college research showcase.
 In 2022, there was a special topics course open to graduate students that focused on more sustainable laboratory practices which involved the development of an e-book resource specific for veterinary research at CSU.
 We also verified our findings through the Sustainability Tracking Assessment and Rating System (STARS), and you can access additional information via this link.

-11. Does your institution's endowment portfolio investments include fossil-fuel companies?
-4 The institution is entirely divested from fossil fuels and has made a commitment to reinvest divested funds into renewable energy companies or renewable energy campus initiatives.
-3 The institution is entirely divested from fossil fuels.

-2 The institution has partially divested from fossil fuel companies or has made a commitment to fully divest , but currently still has fossil fuel investments.
-1 The institution has not divested from fossil-fuel companies, but faculty and/or students are conducting organized advocacy for divestment.
-0 0 Yes, the institution has investments with fossil-fuel companies and there have been no efforts to change that. -
+2 5.11.
+Does your institution's endowment portfolio investments include fossil-fuel companies?
+The institution is entirely divested from fossil fuels and has made a commitment to reinvest divested funds into renewable energy companies or renewable energy campus initiatives.
+(4 points) The institution is entirely divested from fossil fuels.
+(3 points) The institution has partially divested from fossil fuel companies or has made a commitment to fully divest, but currently still has fossil fuel investments.
+(2 points) The institution has not divested from fossil-fuel companies, but faculty and/or students are conducting organised advocacy for divestment.
+(1 point) Yes, the institution has investments with fossil-fuel companies and there have been no efforts to change that.
+(0 points) Score Assigned: